Divorce and separation

 However, if you are not able to agree, or there are concerns about the welfare or safety of your children, the court may:

-- order you and the other party to take part in separated parenting classes (SPIPs);
+- order you and the other party to take part in separated parents programme (SPIPs);

 - refer you and the other party to a mediation assessment meeting or ask us to help you reach an agreement;